-Zimbabwe ruling party accuses army chief of treason as tanks seen near capital
+Soldiers on Harare streets as ruling party accuses Zimbabwe army chief of treason

 Decades ago, Zimbabwe had one of Africa’s promising economies due in part to its agricultural exports.

-The country is currently struggling to pay for imports due to a dollar crunch, which is also sparking rampant inflation only ten years after it suffered a financial implosion caused when the central bank began to print money.
+The country is currently struggling to pay for imports due to a dollar crunch, which is also sparking rampant inflation only 10 years after it suffered a financial implosion caused when the central bank began to print money.

 Martin Rupiya, an expert on Zimbabwe military affairs at the University of South Africa in Pretoria, said the army appeared to be putting the squeeze on Mugabe.